How to Set Up the Best Teleradiology Workstation

 How To Optimize Your Teleradiology Workplace

 The teleradiology market is growing steadily.
-This also means that the competition is increasing and efficiencymay become more and more important.
-But how can a teleradiology workplace be optimized?
-There are three key ways to make your teleradiology workstation comfortable and efficient:
+This also means that the competition is increasing and efficiency may become more and more important.
+There are three key ways to make your teleradiology workstation comfortable and efficient: optimization of workflows, robust and efficient equipment, and a comfortable environment.

 1. How To Optimize Workflows in Your Teleradiology Workplace